NH-RED-TEAM/RustHound/README.md

     rusthound [FLAGS] [OPTIONS] --domain <domain>

 FLAGS:
+        --adcs              [MODULE] Use ADCS module to enumerate Certificate Templates, Certificate Authorities and other configurations.
+(For the custom-built BloodHound version from @ly4k with PKI support) --dc-only           Collects data only from the domain controller.
+Will not try to retrieve CA security/configuration or check for Web Enrollment.
         --dns-tcp           Use TCP instead of UDP for DNS queries --fqdn-resolver     [MODULE] Use fqdn-resolver module to get computers IP address -h, --help              Prints help information
         --ldaps             Prepare ldaps request.
 Like ldaps://G0H4N.LAB/
+        --old-bloodhound    For ADCS only.
+Output result as BloodHound data for the original BloodHound version from
+                            @BloodHoundAD without PKI support.
     -v                      Sets the level of verbosity
     -V, --version           Prints version information
     -z, --zip               RustHound will compress the JSON files into a zip archive

 OPTIONS:
     -d, --domain <domain>                Domain name like: G0H4N.LAB